-Top 5 3rd Quarter Trades of PR - GuruFocus.com
+Top 5 3rd Quarter Trades of Pr - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were PRIVATE TRUST CO NA’s top five trades of the quarter.
+According to GuruFocus data, these were Private Harbour Investment Management & Counsel, LLC’s top five trades of the quarter.

-During the quarter, PRIVATE TRUST CO NA bought 3,859 shares of NYSE:UNH for a total holding of 11,641.
-The trade had a 0.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $525.83.
+During the quarter, Private Harbour Investment Management & Counsel, LLC bought 381,985 shares of NAS:PDBC for a total holding of 467,504.
+The trade had a 7.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $17.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, PRIVATE TRUST CO NA bought 4,972 shares of ARCA:VOO for a total holding of 23,373.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+Private Harbour Investment Management & Counsel, LLC reduced their investment in ARCA:IAU by 9,262 shares.
+The trade had a 0.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $32.77.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, PRIVATE TRUST CO NA bought 8,914 shares of ARCA:RSP for a total holding of 24,276.
-The trade had a 0.18% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $140.49.
+Private Harbour Investment Management & Counsel, LLC reduced their investment in ARCA:PSQ by 20,853 shares.
+The trade had a 0.33% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $13.34.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.